kilfour/QuickFuzzr/Docs/B_Reference/D_Configuration/Methods/K_ConfigrRetryLimit.md

 Possible solutions:
 - Use a value within the allowed range
 - Check for unintended configuration overrides
-- If you need more, consider revising your fuzzr logic instead of increasing the limit
+- If you need more, consider revising your Fuzzr logic instead of increasing the limit
 ```